Maelus-999/CheeseCakeClicker/README.md

 2. Click the **"Cheesecake"** button to produce cheesecakes.
 3. Use your points to purchase upgrades and multiply your production.
 4. Take on challenges and reach new records!
+5. No microtransactions, no advertising because it is a non-profit project

 ---